N/A

 GMAT Focus Around the Class Average (645–655)

-This is the average GMAT Focus score range mentioned by HEC Paris and where many successful applicants fall.
+This is the current GMAT score range referenced by HEC Paris.

 • Neither strongly helps nor hurts your application on its own